pagkly/Zed/Investopedia3/Self-Employment.md

 Self-Employment
 ## What Is Self-Employment?

-A [self-employed person](https://www.investopedia.com/terms/s/self-employed-person.asp) does not work for a specific employer who pays them a consistent salary or wage.
-Self-employed individuals, or [independent contractors](https://www.investopedia.com/terms/i/independent-contractor.asp), earn income by contracting with a trade or business directly.
+A [[self-employed person]](https://www.investopedia.com/terms/s/self-employed-person.asp) does not work for a specific employer who pays them a consistent salary or wage.
+Self-employed individuals, or [[independent contractors]](https://www.investopedia.com/terms/i/independent-contractor.asp), earn income by contracting with a trade or business directly.

-In most cases, the payer will not withhold taxes, so [this becomes the responsibility of the self-employed individual](https://www.investopedia.com/articles/tax/09/self-employed-tax-deductions.asp).
+In most cases, the payer will not withhold taxes, so [[this becomes the responsibility of the self-employed individual]](https://www.investopedia.com/articles/tax/09/self-employed-tax-deductions.asp).

 Self-employed persons may be involved in a variety of occupations but generally are highly skilled at a particular kind of work.
 Writers, tradespeople, freelancers, traders/investors, lawyers, salespeople, and insurance agents all may be self-employed persons.1